 The system needs to retain documents for the required minimum period and restrict who can delete or modify case records.
 For SYSC 9 purposes, records need to be accessible to the FCA upon request, which means they also need to be stored in a secure environment with appropriate backup and resilience.

 Consumer Duty requires firms to test and evidence that customers are receiving good outcomes.
 For mortgage advisers, this means being able to look back across your cases and demonstrate that advice was suitable, clients understood the recommendation, and no group of clients was systematically receiving worse outcomes than others.
+A full guide to outcomes monitoring for mortgage firms covers what the FCA expects your annual board report to contain and where most firms fall short.

 A CRM that can generate case-level outcome data and flag anomalies is a genuine asset here.
 One that operates as a simple document repository doesn't help you meet this obligation.